William R. King: Political career

-He was appointed Minister to France and served from 1844 to 1846.
-After his return, King resumed serving in the Senate and was appointed and subsequently elected to fill the vacancy caused by the resignation of Arthur P. Bagby.
-He held his seat from July 1, 1848, until his resignation on December 20, 1852, because of ill health and his having been elected vice president of the United States.
+King was appointed Minister to France, serving from 1844 to 1846.
+After his return, he resumed Senate service, first by appointment and then by election to fill the vacancy caused by the resignation of Arthur P. Bagby.
+He held his seat from July 1, 1848, until his resignation on December 20, 1852, due to ill health and his election as vice president of the United States.

-During the conflicts leading up to the Compromise of 1850, King supported the Senate's gag rule against debate on antislavery petitions and opposed proposals to abolish slavery in the District of Columbia, which Congress administered.
-King supported a pro-slavery position, arguing that the Constitution protected the institution of slavery in both the Southern states and the federal territories.
-He opposed both the abolitionists' efforts to abolish slavery in the territories as well as the Fire-Eaters' calls for Southern secession.
+During the debates leading up to the Compromise of 1850, King supported the Senate gag rule against debate on antislavery petitions and opposed proposals to abolish slavery in the District of Columbia, which Congress administered.
+King supported slavery, arguing that the Constitution protected the institution of slavery in both the Southern states and the federal territories.
+He opposed both abolitionist efforts to abolish slavery in the territories and Fire-Eater calls for Southern secession.

-On July 11, 1850, two days after the death of President Zachary Taylor, King was appointed Senate President pro tempore.
-Because Millard Fillmore ascended to the presidency, the vice presidency was vacant, making King first in the line of succession under the law then in effect.
-He also served as Chairman of the Senate's Committee on Foreign Relations.
+On July 11, 1850, two days after President Zachary Taylor died, King was appointed Senate President pro tempore.
+When Millard Fillmore became president, the vice presidency was vacant, making King first in the line of succession under the law in effect.
+He also served as Chairman of the Senate Committee on Foreign Relations.